dokai/gitctl/README.txt

     -h, --help            show this help message and exit -c CONFIG, --config=CONFIG
                           Configuration file.
 Defaults to: externals.cfg
-    -d DIR, --dir=DIR     Base directory where all the projects will be placed.
-                          Defaults to ./src relative to the location of the configuration file.
+    -d DIR, --dir=DIR     Default base directory where all the projects will be placed.
+This can be overridden on a per-project basis in the config file.
+Defaults to ./src relative to the location of the given configuration file.

 Without any arguments the ``gitctl`` attempts to read a ``externals.cfg`` configuration file from the current directory and